 From 1997, then becoming a registered architect in 2000 and up until 2008, Jost worked with both smaller and larger architectural firms, at the helm of a range of projects types, varying in sizes and in the institutional, residential and commercial sectors.

 Moving from large to small and back to large practices in project and senior architect roles, enabled him to gain experience to further his design skills in combination with the ability to deliver a project on time and budget.

-His love of the ocean and the mountains, where he has spent a lot of time enjoying, is not only a significant factor in the practice’s sustainable principals but also how his work responds to its environment.
+His love of the ocean and the mountains, where he has enjoyed a lot of time, is not only a significant factor in the practice’s sustainable principals but also how his work responds to its environment.

 Like Jost, architect Cameron Greiner always knew his calling was architecture.
 Obsessed with Lego as a child and spurred on by his mother’s interest in architecture, Cam was continually looking at how spaces could be conceived well before any formal training.

 Raised in Queensland in a small coastal town and later graduating in architecture from Queensland University of Technology (QUT) in 2011, Cam became acutely aware of climate responsive design, subtropical design and early adoption of sustainable building materials.
 While studying Cam worked in a well-established and prominent Brisbane-based practice (2007-2012).
 He then spent a year travelling in Canada, and eventually returned to live in Melbourne.
 A new challenge, Melbourne was seen as a destination for architecture and his first position was with Jost Architects where he became a registered architect in 2016.
 Now based on the Sunshine Coast, Cam works across urban and rural projects both in Queensland and in Victoria for Jost Architects.